Guest Post By Jean Sibley

 I continued to enjoy my solo time in the city.
 I did hang out for a few days with the musician.
 It was pretty sweet, even at the end.

-When I returned to California I felt very satisfied with this adventure.
+When I returned to California I felt very satisfied about this adventure.
 YAY for me!
 I had given myself a true gift, and book-ended a challenging period of post-breakup stagnation.

 I felt alive, happy, and free.